 In 2019, Messrs.
-Barnard, Giles and Wileman were each eligible to receive an annual cash incentive bonus based on an operating income objective, with the amount of each bonus subject to downward or upward adjustment at the discretion of the board based on the board's assessment of the Company's overall financial performance for the fiscal year, including adjustments based on industry conditions, as well as the executive's individual performance.
-For 2019, Mr. Barnard's target cash incentive opportunity was 100% of his base salary, Mr. Giles' target was 75% of his base salary.
-2019 Annual bonuses were based on a target budgeted operating income with respect to the Marketing and Distribution segment of the business and, for 2019, this target was exceeded.
+Barnard, Giles and Wileman were each eligible to receive an annual cash incentive bonus based on an operating income objective which could be adjusted downward or upward at the discretion of the board based on the Company's overall financial performance for the fiscal year.
+For 2019, Mr. Barnard's target cash incentive opportunity was 100% of his base salary, Mr. Giles' target was 75% of his base salary and Mr. Wileman's target was 75% of his base salary.
 The annual cash bonuses awarded to Messrs.
 Barnard, Giles and Wileman were \$1,575,054, \$443,006 and \$443,006, respectively.